Garbaz/rpnfl/ideas.md

 ## Meta-data for data

-A common occurrence in constructing data types is that we end up bundling some extra data with the data we actually care about for special occasions, recursion, requiring us to always destruct the data and discard the specialized part to get at the data we care about.
+A common occurrence in constructing data types is that we end up bundling some extra data with the data we actually care about for special occasions/recursion, requiring us to always destruct the data and discard the specialized part to get at the data we care about.

 One possibility in resolving this is to allow meta-data to be attached to data.
 In essence, our data just becomes a pair consisting of the type of the meta data and the data, however, when we access a variable of such a type, it is automatically destructed to only the data, unless we explicitly access the meta data.
 This does not extend the expressibility of our language, but allows for more convenient usage.